What's New!

 was appointed cardinal at the age of 23 by Pope Alexander VI; in 1495 he bought a small palace near

-Campo dei Fiori, a neighbourhood which was being developed by the pope; Cardinal Farnese acquired the property of some adjoining buildings and
+Campo dei Fiori, a neighbourhood which was being developed by the Pope; he then acquired the property of some adjoining buildings and commissioned the enlargement of his palace to Antonio da Sangallo the Younger; in 1534 he became

 Pope Paul III and Sangallo redesigned the palace to reflect the change in

-pope to take over; he modified his predecessor's project in the design of the first floor windows and in the overall height of the building;
+Pope to take over; he modified his predecessor's project in the design of the first floor windows and in the overall height of the building;

 after the death of Pope Paul III in 1549, his heirs entrusted il Vignola and later on Giacomo della Porta with the completion of the palace.